 It remains the goal the Board of Elders and the Church Council to ensure that our congregation remains healthy as well as faithful and encouraged.
 The care and comfort of souls is our foremost goal at all times.

-We remain united to make sure that all people at St. Matthew stay connected and cared for at this time.
-If you know of anyone in need or if you would like a phone call or visit from an elder please do call us:
+We remain united to make sure that all people at St. Matthew stay connected and cared for.
+If you know of anyone in need or if you would like a phone call or visit from an elder, please call an elder:

 Don Hinds: 231-564-0611